DigitalPrimates/packing-tape/README.md

 # packing-tape

 ## What is packing-tape
-Simplified workspace for project dependencies living in multiple git repositories.  `packing-tape` will install and hoist all dependencies for a specified set of projects to the top level workspace directory.
+Simplified workspace for project dependencies living in multiple git repositories.  `packing-tape` will aggregate the dependencies/ devDependencies for all subprojects and inject them into the workspace package.json file.
+Once injected `packing-tape`  will install the dependencies, hoisting them to the project level.

 Given a workspace with the following structure: